Security: Case Study

 The three problems above are not edge cases.
 They appear in every deployment that runs autonomous agents on external data.
 They do not require a sophisticated attacker.
 They require only that someone knows the patterns and that the deployment does not defend against them.

-Every system we build includes injection defenses on all web-facing agents, a secrets architecture with a single audited location, and a weekly automated audit that stays silent when things are clean and alerts when they are not.
+Every system we build includes injection defenses on all web-facing agents, a secrets architecture with a single audited location, and a layered audit schedule: 3 independent Sunday audits covering host security, architecture health, and zero-trust adversarial scanning, plus a nightly codebase review.
 These are not optional extras.
 They are part of what it means to build a system that runs unattended without creating risk.

 Injection Defense Design

 Structured defenses for every agent that touches external data.
 Defense headers, scoring tamper-proofing, and skip-and-continue logic for suspicious content.
+Two-tier defense for discovery and synthesis agents.
 Built into the agent design, not added later.

 Secrets Architecture

-Single secrets file, strict permissions, git exclusion with history verification, and runtime command restrictions.
-Audited weekly as part of the automated security check.
+Canonical secrets file, symlinked .env, ${VAR} substitution in all configs, strict permissions, git exclusion with history verification, and runtime command restrictions.
+Audited weekly as part of the automated security checks.